GhostKato/app-messenger/README.md

 - Improve the organization of personal and working contacts.
 - Saving time in communication.
 - The ability to quickly respond thanks to a convenient interface.
+- Personalization options for a more comfortable user experience.

 ---